pingcap/docs-cn/tidb-lightning/tidb-lightning-physical-import-mode-usage.md

 check-requirements = true

 [mydumper]
-# The local data source directory or the external storage URL.
+# The local data source directory or the URI of the external storage.
+For more information about the URI of the external storage, see https://docs.pingcap.com/tidb/v6.6/backup-and-restore-storages#uri-format.
 data-source-dir = "/data/my_database"

 [tikv-importer]